SAVE THE DATE FOR SHIFT 2026

-Two-day event about process digitalization
+Two days about process digitalization

-Day 1
+Review Day 1

 The keynote highlights the change from networked machines to autonomous systems in increasingly agent-based companies and shows how generative artificial intelligence and robotics are already transforming companies today and will have an even greater impact in the future.